Hydrated Horses In The Summer Months

 - Provide plenty of free choice salt.
 This will increase thirst and help keep horses drinking.

 - Don’t count on a pond or a stream to provide quality water.
 Ponds and streams can contain toxic chemicals or be clogged with algae, which is unhealthy and may discourage drinking.

 - Frequently change the tank water when it is hot outside.
 Many tanks are metal or black plastic and the water in them heats quickly during the summer.
 This may need to be done two or three times a day, as the water becomes hot.
 Horses will not drink hot water.

 - Provide stabled horses plenty of water as well.
-Most barns don’t have automatic waterers in the stalls, so extra buckets (at least two, five gallon buckets) should be hung in each stall.
-It is very important to dump and refill buckets oftenÛÓpreferably a couple times a day so the water is cool and fresh.
+Most barns don’t have automatic waterers in the stalls, so extra buckets (at least two, five-gallon buckets) should be hung in each stall.
+It is very important to dump and refill buckets oftenÛÓpreferably a couple of times a day so the water is cool and fresh.
 This will encourage drinking.